d-s-g/d-s-g.github.io/_posts/2018-1-1-keystone-elm-portfolio.md

         |> required "content" contentDecoder
 ```

-At this point we have our consumed our api, now we need to display our data on the frontend.
+At this point we have consumed our API, now the data needs to be displayed on the front end.
-To understand how this works we need to understand how state is managed in elm.
+To understand how this works, we need to understand how state is managed in elm.

 First the program runs with this code